An open-data investigation

-Australia is one of the world's biggest gas exporters.
-Multinational companies dig it up, ship it overseas, and make billions.
-But almost none of that money comes back to you.
+Australia is one of the world’s top three LNG exporters.
+Multinational companies extract it, ship it overseas, and make billions.
+Almost none of that money comes back to you.

 8.0%

-The gas under Australia's seabed belongs to all Australians.
-When companies extract and sell it, they're supposed to pay a special tax called the Petroleum Resource Rent Tax (PRRT).
-Think of it as rent — payment for taking something that belongs to the public.
+The gas belongs to all Australians.
+When companies extract it, they’re supposed to pay a special tax called the Petroleum Resource Rent Tax (PRRT).
+Think of it as rent for taking something that belongs to the public.

 🏗️